Derivation of Wind Loads on Buildings | Worked Example

 Altitude Factor

-Directional Factor: The wind load is been applied within 45 degrees of the normal face, therefore using the conservative value in table N.A 1 in the U.K National Annex.
+Directional Factor: The wind load has been applied within 45 degrees of the normal face, therefore using the conservative value in table N.A 1 in the U.K National Annex.

 { c }_{ dir }=1.0\quad conservatively